- What We Do

 - U.S. Global Development Lab

-Girl Rising is a global campaign for girls’ education that uses the power of storytelling to promote the simple message that educating girls can transform societies.
+Girls Rising: ENGAGE is a global campaign that uses the power of storytelling to promote the simple message that educating girls can transform societies.

-- Change Policies: Motivate leaders, decision-makers and education providers to take concrete, positive actions to eliminate barriers to girls’ education.
+- Change Policies: Motivate leaders, key stakeholders, and decision-makers to take concrete, positive actions to eliminate barriers to girls’ education.

-- India: The world’s largest democracy and fourth largest economy, India represents a complex educational environment where progress has been made but significant gaps in gender parity remain.
+India: The world’s largest democracy and fourth largest economy, India represents a complex educational environment where progress has been made but significant gaps in gender parity remain with nearly 1 in 4 girls leaving school before class 5.
+Focusing on Bihar, Rajasthan, and Uttar Pradesh, Girl Rising: ENGAGE targets adolescent girls, parents, teachers and local influencers to encourage community-led action that raises the value of the girl in Indian society.

-ENGAGE is a collaboration between USAID, The Documentary Group 10x10, Intel Corporation, the Council on International Educational Exchange (CIEE), Vulcan Productions and the Pearson Foundation.
+ENGAGE is a collaboration between USAID, The Documentary Group, 10x10, Intel, and Vulcan Productions.
 Additionally, Cable News Network (CNN) is Girl Rising’s international television distribution partner.